 The qualification will be awarded an overall grade of Pass, Merit or Distinction.

-If you are 19 to 23 and do not already have a qualification at Level 3 or over you may not have to pay tuition fees and Advance Learning Loans are available on application – contact Student Finance.
+If you are 19 to 23 and do not already have a qualification at Level 3 or over you may not have to pay tuition fees.

-Payable to AAT: Student admission fee of £44 (unless paid at Level 2) and the student annual membership fee of £94 (from 1 September 2018).
+Payable to the AAT: Student admission fee of £44 and the student annual membership fee of £94 (from 1 September 2018).